The Kasner Charitable Trust

 - Long-term relationships with core beneficiaries

-Organizational Characteristics of Recipients:
+Organisational Characteristics of Recipients:

 - Jewish educational institutions (yeshivas, religious schools)

-- Established synagogues and religious organizations
+- Established synagogues and religious organisations

 - Healthcare facilities serving communities in Israel

-- Social welfare organizations within Jewish communities
+- Social welfare organisations within Jewish communities

 Relationship Building: